THOMASELOVE/432-classes-2025/projectA/plan_comments.md

 27 | Alayna Rowell and Feriel Presswalla | 33 | Megan Zelinsky | 34 | Carly DaCosta and Gabrielle Davis
 35 | Ben Hauk | 36 | Adam Salem | 37 | Brooke Bhattacharya

-## New Requirements for the Portfolio?
+## New Requirements for the Portfolio that apply to everyone

 As of 2025-02-11 at Noon, the posted version of:

 - the [Project A demo project](https://thomaselove.github.io/432-2025/432_projectA_demo.html) incorporates all of these new requirements for Sections 5-7,
-- the [Project A instructions](https://thomaselove.github.io/432-2025/projA.html) incorporate all of these new requirements for Sections 5-7, and all of the other suggestions listed below.
+- the [Project A instructions](https://thomaselove.github.io/432-2025/projA.html) incorporate all of these new requirements for Sections 5-7, and all of the general comments listed below, too.
 - the [Project A plan template](https://github.com/THOMASELOVE/432-data/blob/master/data/432_projectA_plan_template.qmd) and the [Project A portfolio template](https://github.com/THOMASELOVE/432-data/blob/master/data/432_projectA_portfolio_template.qmd) incorporate these requirements, as well.

 1. In **Section 5** of your portfolio (or your revised Plan, if necessary), I am now requiring you to include a table of variables and descriptions, **plus** the `data_codebook()` results.
 You can add other things, as well, if they are useful to you.
 Most people already did this, but I want to be sure everyone does.